AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Deep_Learning/Neural_Network_Basics/Initialization.md

 > $$\begin{aligned}a^{[l-1\rfloor} & =g^{[l-1\rfloor}\left(z^{[l-1\rfloor}\right) \\z^{[l]} & =W^{[l]} a^{[l-1]}+b^{[l]} \\a^{[l]} & =g^{[l]}\left(z^{[l]}\right)\end{aligned}$$
 >
 > We would like the following to hold ${ }^2$ :$$\begin{aligned}E\left[a^{[l-1]}\right] & =E\left[a^{[l]}\right] \\\operatorname{Var}\left(a^{[l-1]}\right) & =\operatorname{Var}\left(a^{[l]}\right)\end{aligned}$$
+>
+> Training your neural network requires specifying an initial value of the weights.
+A well chosen initialization method will help learning.
+>
+> **A well chosen initialization can:**
+> - Speed up the convergence of gradient descent
+> - Increase the odds of gradient descent converging to a lower training (and generalization) error
+>
+> We will use three different initilization methods to illustrate this concept:
+> - **Zero Initialization:** This initializes the weights to 0 .
+> - **Random Initialization:** This initializes the weights drawn from a distribution with manually specified scales.
+In this homework, we use normal distribution with the weight_scale argument in fc_net. py as its std.
+> - **He/Xavier/Glorot Initialization:** This is a special case for random initialization, where the scaling factor is set so that the std of each parameter is gain / sqrt (fan_mode). gain is determined by the activation function.
+For example, linear activation has gain $=1$ and ReLU activation has gain $=$ sqrt (2).
+There are three types of fan mode:
+> 	- **Fan in**: `fan_mode = in_dim`, i.e., the width of the preceding layer, preserving the magnitude in forward pass.
+This is what you need to implement below and also the default in PyTorch.
+> 	- **Fan out**: `fan_mode = out_dim`, i.e., the width of the succeeding layer, preserving the magnitude in backpropagation.
+> 	- **Average**: `fan_mode = (in_dim + out_dim) / 2`
+>
+> 	When the std is determined, another choice is between normal distribution or uniform distribution.
+In this homework we use normal distribution for initialization.